panoply/liquify-schema/stores/descriptions/syncify/options/output.md

+**Output Directory**

 The **output** build path is the directory where transformed theme files will be written.
 This is typically called `dist` in most projects but Syncify defaults this to `theme`.
 The **output** directory will reflect the theme files synced with your store online.